QubesOS/qubes-doc/basics_user/doc-guidelines.md

 ![fork](/attachment/wiki/doc-edit/05-fork.png)

 Now you can make your modifications.
-You can also preview the changes to see how they'll be formatted by clicking the "Preview changes" tab.
+You can also preview the changes to see how they'll be formatted by clicking the "Preview changes" tab. **Important:** If you're making any formatting changes, please [render the site locally] to verify that everything looks correct before submitting any changes.

 ![edit](/attachment/wiki/doc-edit/06-edit.png)